WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. noun: a company operating in several countries. 在多个国家经营的公司，即跨国公司。

+- mutant

+  1. adjective: resulting from or showing the effect of mutation.

+     _"a mutant gene"_

+  2. noun: a mutant form.

+     _"frequently only a small percentage of the offspring of mutants resemble their parents"_

+- mutter

+  1. verb: say something in a low or barely audible voice, especially in dissatisfaction or irritation.

+     _"he muttered something under his breath"_

+  2. noun: a barely audible utterance, especially one expressing dissatisfaction or irritation.

+     _"a little mutter of disgust"_

 - mutual fund

   1. noun: an investment programme funded by shareholders that trades in diversified holdings and is professionally managed. (共同基金)